Târgu Mureș: Health care

 In medicine, units in the city are equipped with efficient equipment and highly specialized medical staff, among which stand out: the County Hospital, Emergency County Hospital (which is a regional unit), Institute of Prehospital Emergency Medical Care, Mobile Service Emergency Resuscitation and Extrication (SMURD), who at the time of its appearance was a national pilot project, and the Institute for Cardiovascular Diseases and Transplantation units under the direct authority of the Ministry of Health.

 The city's medical services are exerted beyond city and county, with more than 30% of hospital patients in the Târgu Mureș Emergency County Hospital coming from other counties.

 Târgu Mureș is a major academic center in medicine.
 The Faculties of Medicine and Pharmacy of the UMFST offers a wide range of fields, such as medical and military medicine, pharmacy, dentistry, dental technology, surgical and emergency care.
 It has a multicultural and multilingual status, national education law.
 Education is available both in Romanian and Hungarian, and also in English.
 Research programs are carried out both within the institution and in the hospital, there are several research projects conducted with partner institutions abroad.

 Transport

 Road

-The Transylvania Motorway (also known as A3), which is under construction, will pass near Târgu Mureș.
-Another future highway that will be connected with the city is the East-West Motorway, that will start in the eastern part of the country near Iași, Moldavia and will connect itself with A3.
-The construction is proposed to begin in the 2020s.
+There are several important roads that pass near the city or even through it: DN13, DN15, DN15E, and E60.
+The Transylvania Motorway (also known as A3), which is still under construction on some segments, passes near Târgu Mureș.
+Another highway that will be connected to the city is the East-West Motorway (A8) (also known as The Union Motorway), which starts in the eastern part of the country, at the Romanian border with Moldova in Ungheni, and will connect Iași to the A3 near Târgu Mureș.
+The contract for the design and execution of two sections of the A8 was signed in September 2023 and February 2024 respectively, while other sections of the motorway are being tendered or in various stages of planning.

 Rail

-Romanian main-line railways are operated mainly by Căile Ferate Române (CFR).
+Romanian main-line railways are operated mainly by Compania Națională de Căi Ferate CFR (CNCFR).
 There are three railway termini in Târgu Mureș, South (southbound), Central, and North (northbound), operating both domestic and international rail services.
 The town is one of the main stops of the routes of MÁV: Mureș InterCity, Hargita InterCity.
 A tourist narrow gauge line (which formed part of an extensive narrow gauge system closed in the 1990s) to Band is operated at certain times of the year.